Roulette: Full completes/maximums

 Most typically (Mayfair casinos in London and other top-class European casinos) with these maximum or full complete bets, nothing (except the aforementioned maximum button) is ever placed on the layout even in the case of a win.
 Experienced gaming staff, and the type of customers playing such bets, are fully aware of the payouts and so the croupier simply makes up the correct payout, announces its value to the table inspector (floor person in the U.S.) and the customer, and then passes it to the customer, but only after a verbal authorization from the inspector has been received.

 Also typically at this level of play (house rules allowing) the experienced croupier caters to the needs of the customer and will most often add the customer's winning bet to the payout, as the type of player playing these bets very rarely bets the same number two spins in succession.
 For example, the winning 40-chip / $40,000 bet on "17 to the maximum" pays 392 chips / $392,000.
 The experienced croupier would pay the player 432 chips / $432,000, that is 392 + 40, with the announcement that the payout "is with your bet down".

-There are also several methods to determine the payout when a number adjacent to a chosen number is the winner, for example, player bets 40 chips on "23 to the maximum" and number 26 is the winning number.
-The most notable method is known as the "station" system or method.
+There are also several methods to determine the payout when a number adjacent to a chosen number is the winner, for example, player bets "23 full complete" and number 26 is the winning number.
+The most notable method is known as the "station" method.
 When paying in stations, the dealer counts the number of ways or stations that the winning number hits the complete bet.
 In the example above, 26 hits 4 stations - 2 different corners, 1 split and 1 six-line.
-The dealer takes the number 4, multiplies it by 30 and adds the remaining 8 to the payout: 4 × 30 = 120, 120 + 8 = 128.
-If calculated as stations, they would just multiply 4 by 36, making 144 with the players bet down.
+The dealer takes the number 4, multiplies it by 36, making 144 with the players bet down.

 In some casinos, a player may bet full complete for less than the table straight-up maximum, for example, "number 17 full complete by $25" would cost $1000, that is 40 chips each at $25 value.